logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/mobile-testing/testing-in-the-cloud/testarchitect-and-remote-testkit/testing-web-based-applications-on-chrome-android/prerequisites/setting-up-android-development-environment/_index.md

 6. Click the **Install packages…​** button to complete the download and installation.

-    **Note:** You might want to install all the available updates, but be aware it might take longer, as each API is a large download.
+{{<note>}} You might want to install all the available updates, but be aware it might take longer, as each API is a large download.